python-useful-helpers/logwrap/README.rst

 2. `coveralls: <https://coveralls.io/github/python-useful-helpers/logwrap>`_ is used for coverage display.

-3. `Azure CI: <https://dev.azure.com/python-useful-helpers/logwrap/_build?definitionId=1>`_ is used for functional tests on Windows.
+3. `GitHub: <https://github.com/python-useful-helpers/logwrap/actions>`_ is used for functional tests.

 CD systems
 ==========